-As described in the Horizon Service Description PDF, you are responsible for on-going management and patching of your master images and assignments with the latest updates.
+As described in the Horizon Service Description PDF, you are responsible for on-going management and patching of your images and assignment VMs with the latest updates.
 If you do not ensure that the agents in pod's images, farms, and desktop assignments are updated to the latest agent version that is compatible with the pod version, the pod will be in an unsupported configuration.

 Therefore, before a pod update starts, you must ensure the agents are updated to the latest agent versions.
 Also after the pod update is completed, you must ensure that no blue dot indicators have returned in the console.
 If you see the blue dot indicators have returned in the console's display, you must again update the agents for the indicated items.